Undergraduate Research Opportunities

 Students are responsible for making their own arrangements.
 Signing up for credit for independent study requires the student to prepare a description of the proposed project and have a signed agreement by your research mentor.

-Enrollment for research units is completed by a CBC advisor in Old Chemistry, 210, and requires a completed proposal form found on the Undergraduate Studies Forms Page.
+Enrollment for research units is completed by a CBC advisor in Chemistry/Commons, 314, and requires a completed proposal form found on the Undergraduate Studies Forms Page.

 - 199, 299, 399, 499, 599, 699, 799* Independent Study: (Credit varies) Qualified students working on an individual basis with professors who have agreed to supervise such work.
 Grades available: S, P, F, I, W